DHRUV-CODER/Discord-Bot/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/DHRUV-CODER/Discord-Bot/blob/main/LICENSE)file for details

 ## Any Question Or Doubts Answered At:-
 * [Bot Support](https://discord.gg/j2NeBaCWYy)